 Eugene Mazo is a nationally recognized scholar of election law.
 He writes about voting rights, campaign finance, redistricting, legislation, and the theory and practice of democracy, both in the United States and around the world.
-His edited book The Best Candidate: Presidential Nomination in Polarized Times is being published by Cambridge University Press in 2020.
+Professor Mazo’s book The Best Candidate: Presidential Nomination in Polarized Times was published by Cambridge University Press in 2020.
 His previous books include Democracy by the People: Reforming Campaign Finance in America (Cambridge University Press, 2018) and Election Law Stories (Foundation Press, 2016).
-Professor Mazo is currently the Chair of the Section on Election Law at the Association of American Law Schools (AALS).
-He also serves on the executive committee of the AALS Section on Constitutional Law, and he is the past Chair of the Section on New Law Professors.

-Professor Mazo's name has often been cited in the media and has appeared in publications such as The New York Times, The Washington Post, The Financial Times, The International Herald Tribune, and Foreign Policy.
+Professor Mazo's name has often been cited in the media, appearing in publications such as The New York Times, The Washington Post, The Financial Times, The International Herald Tribune, and Foreign Policy.
 He has been a guest blogger for Prawfsblawg and can frequently be found ruminating about democracy on Twitter.
 His articles are available on the Social Science Research Network.
-Professor Mazo has taught at a number of American law schools, including Baltimore, George Mason, Maryland, Rutgers, and Wake Forest.
-A graduate of Columbia College, Professor Mazo holds a master's degree from Harvard, a doctorate in politics from Oxford, and a law degree from Stanford.
+Professor Mazo has taught at several law schools, including Baltimore, George Mason, Maryland, Rutgers, and Wake Forest.
+A graduate of Columbia College, he holds a master's degree from Harvard, a doctorate in politics from Oxford, and a law degree from Stanford.